-Government officials, doctors among Ethiopian crash victims
+Ethiopian crash victims were aid workers, doctors, students

 China: 8 victims

 —A statement from the Chinese Embassy in Addis Ababa said the Chinese victims included five men and three women, including one person from the semi-autonomous region of Hong Kong.
-Among them were employees of Chinese and international companies and tourists.

-The statement said the embassy was in close contact with Ethiopian Airlines and the Ethiopian government on contacting relatives of those killed, as well as aiding the Ethiopian Embassy in Beijing in assisting the relatives in their travel to Ethiopia.
+Chinese foreign ministry spokesman Lu Kang said two United Nations workers were among the eight Chinese killed.
+Four were working for a Chinese company and two had travelled to Ethiopia for “private matters.”

 Italy: 8 victims